nenjotsu/me/content/posts/how-i-backtested-my-strategy-and-what-actually-made-it-work/index.md

 ---
 title: "How I Backtested My Strategy (And What Actually Made It Work)"
-summary: "How I Backtested My Strategy (And What Actually Made It Work) The Setup: Building a Strategy Is One ..."
+summary: "You can’t just look at a result and trust it.
+You need to feel the trades.
+See how they play out.
+Know how the system behaves when the market gets weird."
-categories: ["strategy","how"]
+categories: ["strategy","backtesting"]
-tags: ["strategy","how"]
+tags: ["strategy","backtesting"]
-date: 2025-08-04
+date: 2025-07-19
 draft: false
 ---
 ![landscape](cover.jpg "Photos by nenjo")
 # How I Backtested My Strategy (And What Actually Made It Work)

-## The Setup: Building a Strategy Is One Thing — Trusting It Is Another
+## Building a Strategy Is One Thing — Trusting It Is Another

 Like many traders, I started out doing what felt logical: I built a strategy on TradingView, added some indicators, and threw it into a backtesting tool to see how it would perform.
 At first glance, it looked promising.
 Solid win rates.
 Clean entries.
 High returns.